huangkq1989/hotkeysdouban/README.md

 Readme
 =======
-This is a console douban client for windows, the most difference from others is that it supports `global hotkey`, which is cool for people who enjoy keyboard (like me, a vim fans).
+This is a console [douban](http://douban.fm/) client for windows, the most difference from others is that it supports `global hotkey`, which is cool for people who enjoy operating computer by keyboard (like me, a vim fans).
 By using `global hotkey`, means you can manipulate the client without having to make the client window focus, I think it is definitely convenient when you are working.